-CREATE table generation
+Create/Modify table generation

-The Generate action, available via Alt+Ins, helps you generate and modify DDL statements.
-In case you create a table, you get a window where you define all table components like columns, indices and constraints.
-In instant preview you see the code that is generated.
-Choose what you want to do—execute it right now or paste it to the editor.
+Press Ctrl+F6 on the table name, either from the database view or directly from the SQL code.
+You get a window where you can modify the table.
+Define or change table components like columns, indexes, and constraints.
+In instant preview you can see the code that is generated.
+Choose what you want to do—execute it right away or paste it in the editor.

-Code generation for modifying objects
+Code snippets for creating objects